epfl-lasa/CITRIFIED/data_format_spec.md

   - `depth` - the estimate of insertion or cut depth, measured along the task Z axis with respect to surface measurements made with the FT sensor.
 This value is positive when inside the surface, and only available within the INSERTION and CUT phases.
-  - `gpr` - the prediction details of the continuous state model
+  - `gpr` - the prediction details of the continuous state model as a list.
+The first element is the mean prediction (force in Newtons), while the second element is the predicted variance.
+    - `mean` - the mean predicted X force [N].
+    - `sigma` - the standard deviation (sigma) of the prediction [N].
+    - `deviation` - the normalised deviation of the measurement with respect to the prediction.
+Here, a value of 0 would indicate that the measured force matches the predicted mean force.
+A value of +1 would indicate that the measurement is one standard deviation larger than the mean, while a value of -2 would be two standard deviations below the mean.

 ## Low frequency message fields